sl-chen/Solar-forecasting-with-deep-learning-model-chain/ReadMe.md

 ![image](https://github.com/sl-chen/Solar-forecasting-with-deep-learning-model-chain/blob/main/figures/Region.PNG)

 The original deep learning model in [2] was developed for ground irradiance estimates at a single location, which is centered in the domain of satellite images with $11\times11$ pixels ((a) in the above figure).
 The target station can be anywhere as long as there are on-site irradiance measurements available.
 Following the same methodology, the target is expanded from one station to the $11\times11$ surrounding area with 121 locations ((b) in the above figure).
 Selected spectral satellite images of GOES-16 with the size of $21\times21$ pixels are used to obtain the GHI estimates for the whole region ($11\times11$ pixels) via the pre-trained deep learning model.
-For more details, please refer to [this link].
+For more details on solar irradiance estimation using spectal satellite images and deep learning, please refer to [2].

 #### Forecasting methods